hpc/pavilion2/STYLEGUIDE.md

 - Prefer direct imports, except where naming might cause collision or confusion
 - Separate module imports `from`-style imports, and internal imports into different sections

+## Function Names

+- Should be verbs
+- Should clearly telegraph purpose/behavior

+## Minimize Use of String Literals

+- Increase chance of typos
+- Must be changed multiple places (multiple sources of truth)
+- Pendantically, does not reflect valid values
+    - Make bad values unrepresentable
+- Consider using an `Enum`

+## Shell Scripts

+- Use shellcheck
+- Minimum permissions
+    - Sourced scripts should not be executable
+- Only use shebangs for directly executed scripts